laboon/ebook/text/98_glossary_of_terms.md

 __Seam__: A place in the codebase where you can modify behavior without modifying the code itself.

-__Stochastic Testing__: Testing a system through the use of randomized inputs.
+__Stochastic testing__: Testing a system through the use of randomized inputs.
 These inputs do not have to be entirely random; for example, they can be a probability distribution of values or generated strings.
 Also called __monkey testing__.

-__Monkey Testing__: Another term for __stochastic testing__.
+__Monkey testing__: Another term for __stochastic testing__.

 __Chaos Monkey__: A __stochastic testing__ tool developed by Netflix which tests distributed systems by shutting off random servers in the system.